-Are you confident in your slides’ quality, yet your audience still tunes out?
-Take a step back and analyze how you speak.
+If you’re confident by how your slides turned out and your audience still tunes it out, take a step back and analyze how you speak.

-It’s your job as a speaker to stimulate engagement and effectively get your message across.
+It’s your job as the speaker to stimulate engagement and effectively get your message across.

 Here are four simple ways to help you deliver a clear and concise presentation.